symfony/symfony-docs/best_practices/configuration.rst

     }

-The only notable disadvantage of using constants for this kind of configuration values is that you cannot redefine them easily in your tests.
+The only notable disadvantage of using constants for this kind of configuration values is that it's complicated to redefine their values in your tests.

 Parameter Naming
 ----------------